jordanoboyle/DeliberatePracticeMD/General-Problems/advanced.md

 If the book is a reference book, there is no fine, regardless of the number of days overdue.
 If the book is a special collection book, the fine is $5 per day, regardless of the number of days overdue.

+BONUS: write a method that generates a random book type, and random number of days for overdue to test your other method.

 3. Write a program that stores a person's order value and membership level (regular or premium).
 Then calculate a discount amount based on the following conditions:

 If the total order value is less than $50, there is no discount.